 Lidar of Pre-History Settlement Informs Adaptation Today

-Digital Coast data were used to document shoreline changes over time and peer into the future.
+The Takeaway: Digital Coast data were used to document shoreline changes over time and peer into the future.

 Researchers studying the island of Ofu used Digital Coast lidar and other data to learn how islanders thousands of years ago flourished despite sea level changes and other environmental stressors.